+3. Detection and Measurement

+Methods of detection (in order of preference):

+- 1. Liquid Scintillation Counting is to be used when conducting wipe tests for analyzing contamination. - 2.
+Ion chamber survey meter (Fluke) - 3.
+A radiation survey meter equipped with an energy-compensated Geiger Mueller pancake/frisker detector.
+(Ludlum)

+Dosimetry

-3. Detection and Measurement Methods of detection (in order of preference): 1.
-Liquid Scintillation Counting is to be used when conducting wipe tests for analyzing contamination.
-Dosimetry Whole Body Skin Extremity Neutron Internal: In the event of loss of containment by the sealed source, all precautions should be taken to prevent inhalation or ingestion of the material.
-If intake is suspected, blood sample may be chemically processed to separate the iron and counted in a proportional counter.
-Critical Organ(s): Spleen, blood Annual Dose Limits: Non-radiation workers: 0.1 rem per year Radiation workers: 5 rem per year, 10 rem total over five years Pregnant radiation workers: 0.4 rem over the balance of the pregnancy
+Whole Body x Skin Extremity x Neutron ------------------- ------------- ---------

+Internal: In the event of loss of containment by the sealed source, all precautions should be taken to prevent inhalation or ingestion of the material.
+Urine bioassay (taken 4 to 24 hours after event) or whole body counting may be required for suspected skin contamination or ingestion.

+Critical Organ(s): Spleen (blood), lungs (inhalation) and LLI (ingestion)

+Annual Dose Limits: Non-radiation workers: 0.1 rem per year

+Radiation workers: 5 rem per year, 10 rem total over five years Pregnant radiation workers: 0.4 rem over the balance of the pregnancy